HUNTING FOR UNICORNS

 I’d never seen this part of Charleston before and it offered some new views.
 What it did not offer, was horse-drawn carriage rides.
 I was probably a good mile or two from hearing any hooves clicking.
 My camera shutter would have to make up for it in the meantime.

-I heard it way, way before I saw it.
-A colossal rumble.
-I flipped my camera on and pointed it to the sky.
-I was a soccer goalie, making a split-second, instinctual guess at which way to jump.
+As I practically skipped down Nassua Street, something caught - no, commanded my attention.
+A colossal rumble from the sky.
+I flipped my camera on and pointed it to the heavens.
+I was a soccer goalie, making a split-second instinctual guess at which way to jump.

 Do you think there’s 187 rings in that trunk or no